microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 1. Prepare Tape: Measure and cut approximately 10mm of tape.
 The tape will be fastened to a micro USB cable.

 2. Fasten Tape: Fasten tape to the micro USB cable and to the plate.

-3. Attach micro:bit: Attach the micro:bit to the micro:bit USB.
+Attach the micro:bit to the micro:bit USB.

 ### ~avatar avatar